-SWITCH FUNCTION DESCRIPTION OF SWITCH FUNCTION SW2 Software Configuration Selects whether or not a MINOR alarm will be generated for an active input.
-OFF = no alarm.
-ON = MINOR alarm SW3 Not Used Set all OFF.
+SWITCH FUNCTION DESCRIPTION SW2 Software Configuration Selects whether or not a MINOR alarm will be generated for an active input.
+OFF = No alarm ON = MINOR alarm SW3 Not Used Set all poles to the OFF position.
 (Reserved for future use.)
-SW4 External Alarms Unused to set the active state of external inputs.
-OFF = normally closed contact; A voltage applied to the input would open the contact.
-ON = normally open contact; A voltage applied to the input would close the contact.
+SW4 External Alarms Used to set the active state of external inputs.
+OFF = When no voltage is present at the input, the Local site RAC-II card will activate the corresponding contact closure.
+ON = A voltage applied to the input will activate the contact closure at the Local site RAC-II card.
 SW5 Not Used Set all poles to the OFF position.
-(Reserved for future use)
+(Reserved for future use.)